Lara warns West Indies 'won't last five days' in England Tests

 “They have to be able to pounce immediately,” Lara said in comments on BBC Sport.
 “England are not beaten very easily at home and are overwhelming favourites.”

-Lara, who scored a record 11,953 runs for West Indies in 131 Tests, said it was vital the tourists adapted to English conditions quickly.
+Lara, who scored a record 11,953 runs for West Indies in 131 Tests, said it is vital the tourists adapt to English conditions quickly.

 “They have to hit the road running and stamp their authority on England,” said the 51-year-old.